textrealm/textrealm.github.io/index.md

   - "Search by major should be an option."
   - "Maybe a dropdown?
 It'll be easier."
 - Check user emails upon signing up to make sure that they are registered 'hawaii.edu' accounts.

+### Our Next Steps
+If we were to add to our project, we would:
+* Add a wishlist option: if the user wants to save textbooks so that they can reference it later, we plan to implement a wishlist/favorites page where the user can click an icon to save it and click the wishlist page in the navigation bar to access it later.
+* Set up a function/component where a default email can be sent to the seller about a buyer who is interested in the book that they are selling.
+* Improve upon the aesthetics and accessibility, such as back arrows and other aids for users.